 Tel Aviv was giving us an incredible first impression.

 But, everyone in Tel Aviv kept telling us that Jerusalem and Tel Aviv are polar opposites of each other.
 We wondered if we were going to like Jerusalem and were scared to leave a place we liked, but luckily we were coming back to Tel Aviv for a press trip after the conference.
 We later found out there is a rivalry between both Tel Aviv and Jerusalem, like two sisters who are constantly picking at eachother even though they are of the same family.
-Kinda reminds us of when we lived in South Korea and our brother to the North.

 One last thing we noticed about Tel Aviv was that the people here are incredibly good looking.
 Again with a comparison to Southern California where you feel like you’re surrounded by super models and hunks.
 What is it with all these gorgeous people Scott and I kept wondering?
 Running, doing yoga, and biking along the beach.
 It reminded me of home.